msyamkumar/cs320-s23-projects/labs/vm/gcp/connect-alt.md

 # Connecting via Cloud Console

-In the table of VM instances, click the arrow by "SSH" in the row for your virtual machine, and click "Open in browser window"
+In the table of VM instances, click the arrow by "SSH" in the row for your virtual machine, and click "Open in browser window".

 <img src="img/23.png" width=600>